 - Taking a photo

-- Holding onto your pooch when breaking or going round a roundabout
+- Holding onto your dog when breaking or going round a roundabout

 - Always keep the dog restrained when in a car.
-Unless you have a large four by four with a huge boot where you can put a crate or use a pet guard, the most common products designed for this purpose are belts and seats.
+Unless you have a large four-by-four with a huge boot where you can put a crate or use a pet guard, belts and a seat are the most common products designed for this purpose.

-- A belt will keep your pooch restrained, but a car seat offers more benefits, Boosters will enable him to look out of the window, and a car seat will also protect the seat cover.
-It will also be more comfortable and prevent him from slipping and sliding around If you come to a sudden stop.
+- A belt will keep your pooch restrained, but a car seat offers more benefits, Boosters will enable him to have a view.
+A car seat also be more comfortable and prevent him from slipping and sliding around If you come to a sudden stop.

-- Never feed before going on a car journey most dogs will be much more likely to suffer from motion sickness, instead feed a small meal, 3-4 hours before starting out.
+- Never feed before going on long car journeys.
+Most dogs will be much more likely to suffer from motion sickness; instead, provide a small meal 3-4 hours before starting out.

 - If you are travelling a long distance, it will be necessary to stop every couple of hours for your dog to stretch his legs and go to the toilet, don’t leave it until the last minute!

 - A dog first aid kit is essential when travelling with your four-legged friend.
 This should include bandages, scissors, tweezers, antiseptic spray, and gauze.
-Also, include any medications your pup is taking, including car sickness tablets.
+Also, include any medications your dog takes, including car sickness tablets.

 Here are a few things that you need to know;

-- Attach the quick connector to your pet’s harness ring.
-A harness is far safer than a collar because it can prevent choking your pooch if he attempts to get out or if there is an accident.
-You can make this loose or tight but remember, the tighter it is, the more secure your pooch will be, although you will want to give them enough leeway that they can lie down and be comfortable.
+- The quick connector can attach to your dog’s harness ring.
+A dog seat belt harness is far safer than a dog’s collar because it can prevent choking your pooch if he attempts to get out or if there is an accident.
+You can make this loose or tight but remember, the tighter it is, the more secure your pup will be, although you will want to give them enough leeway that they can lie down and be comfortable.

-These are just general guidelines on installing dog car seats and may only apply to certain seat models.
-It is important to fully read the instructions of your chosen dog seat before installation.
-See this video for more help:
+These are just general guidelines on installing dog car seats and may only apply to specific car seat models.
+It is essential to thoroughly read the instructions of your chosen dog seat before installation.
+See this video for more help on seat installation: